 Consent to provide health care is sought by the professional providing the health care, including physicians, dentists, nurses, physiotherapists, psychologists, occupational therapists, optometrists, chiropractors, and others.

-When a healthcare provider is not convinced the individual is giving informed consent, they may seek consent from a Temporary Substitute Decision Maker (TDSM).
-A TDSM is determined by the Healthcare provider from a defined list of family and friends.
+When a healthcare provider is not convinced the individual is able to provide informed consent, they may seek consent from a Temporary Substitute Decision Maker (TDSM).
+A TDSM for minor Healthcare decisions may be outlined in a Representation Agreement or is determined by the Healthcare provider from a defined list of family and friends.